omigroup/gltf-extensions/README.md

 ### Stage 2

-The draft proposal should precisely describe the extension in it's initial form and there should be at least one runtime implementation of the extension in development and valid sample assets for testing by other potential implementors.
+The draft proposal should precisely describe the extension in it's initial form and there should be at least one metaverse implementation of the extension in development and valid sample assets for testing by other potential implementors.
 This implementation will be used to test the viability of the extension and provide an example for other implementors.
 Edits to the extension should be voted on and decided by consensus in weekly OMI glTF Working Group meetings.

 ### Stage 3

-The extension has multiple runtime implementations, a glTF Validator implementation, valid sample assets, and at least one readily available tool for generating content using this extension.
+The extension has multiple metaverse implementations, a glTF Validator implementation, valid sample assets, and at least one readily available tool for generating content using this extension.
 The extension at this stage is ready for a vote for ratification.
 Final modifications should be voted on and decided by consensus in weekly OMI glTF Working Group meetings.

 ### Stage 4

 The extension has been ratified.
-It has multiple runtime implementations, a glTF Validator implementation, valid sample assets, and at least one readily available tool for generating content using this extension.
+It has multiple metaverse implementations, a glTF Validator implementation, valid sample assets, and at least one readily available tool for generating content using this extension.

 ## OMI glTF Vendor Extensions